 Now, note this password somewhere, as it is going to be used in remaining part of configuration.

-Make sure that password generated is correct by checking below command, it should show your actual password :
+Make sure that password generated is correct by checking below command, it will say password Matched or not :

 If you are using proxy server and it uses the password, then repeat same step for generating encrypted password.